 - Aerith and Bob: We have Dual, Remo and Dorothy.

 - A.I.
-Is a Crapshoot: The Mother program was designed to solve the problems of humanity and create a utopia that balanced the ecology.
+Is a Crapshoot: The Mother program was designed to solve the problems of humanity and create a utopia.
 Except it saw humans as the problem.
-Subtly, through the use of social lethargy, it killed off the human race.
+Subtly through the use of social lethargy, it killed off the human race.
 By the time humans realized it was a problem, it was too late.
 Also within The Wisdom Box, Mother is sorting through data it considers "beautiful".
 What it doesn't think is beautiful is marked for deletion, which Dual and Dorothy perceive as data that's infected by a virus.

 - Artificial Intelligence: Every single person on the planet had an AI copy created within the Wisdom Box.
 The main characters, all being programs themselves, also apply as this.